totalspectrum/spin2cpp/doc/c.md

 }
 ```

+### Absolute address of functions

+As discussed in the general documentation, function pointers are complicated objects which are not necessarily the address of the first instruction of the function.
+In the rare cases where some inline assembly requires access to this information, use the absolute address operator (`@@@`, as in Spin2) to obtain it; that is, `@@@foo` is the address of the first instruction of `foo`.
+Note that trying to call this directly may produce undefined behavior if the function accesses any member variables, including global variables.
+See the discussion in the general (language independent) documentation for more details.

 ### Statement expressions

 A compound statement enclosed in parentheses may appear as an expression.
 This is a GCC extension which allows loops, switches, and similar features to appear within an expression.